theramiyer/blog/content/post/2021/is-edtech-a-scam.md

 I will make a post about how one can start learning to code sometime.
 I also plan to start a free video series about the fundamental concepts of coding.
 You can try them out and decide for yourself if coding is as great as people make it out to be.

 Meanwhile, chill.
 Let your kid run around, play with others, bruise her knees, build sand castles, get into arguments with his friends, challenge your authority, and paint the walls.
 Each of these is an important life skill.
 Coding can wait.

+Meanwhile, if you would like your kid to strengthen their logic, get them some of [these logic-building games](https://amzn.to/3caWSge).